 In contrast, irrevocable trusts cannot be revoked or modified after they are signed.
 Irrevocable trusts can be useful tools for specific goals, like reducing taxes, but they require giving up ownership and control of trust property.

 When you set up a living trust to transfer your property to your loved ones after your death, you can potentially save them time, hassle, and money.
 Property left through a will (rather than a living trust) might be tied up for months or even years in probate court, and could involve significant court costs and lawyers' fees.
 By contrast, property left through a trust can be distributed to your beneficiaries almost immediately, and often without the need for an attorney.

 Some states have fully adopted the Uniform Probate Code to streamline the probate process, but unfortunately, Mississippi is not one of these states.
-However, Mississippi does offer a simplified probate process for very small estates.
-If the value of the estate is $50,000 or less, the estate can use this probate shortcut.
+However, Mississippi does offer simplified probate processes for small estates:

-If your estate is likely to qualify for this shortcut, the probate process will be straightforward and relatively quick, so you might not need to worry about making a living trust just to avoid probate.
+If your estate is likely to qualify for these shortcuts, the probate process will be straightforward and relatively quick, so you might not need to worry about making a living trust just to avoid probate.

 Yes, you'll still need a will.
 This might seem confusing—isn't the point of a living trust to avoid needing a will?
 Yes, it is, and your will might never be used.
 But you should still write one, for one or both of the following reasons: